Uniform distribution in nilmanifolds along functions from a Hardy field: Preliminaries

 \section{Preliminaries}

 In the proofs of our main theorems we utilize numerous well-known facts and results regarding Hardy fields, nilpotent Lie groups, and nilmanifolds.
-For conveinence, we collect them here in this preparatory section.
+For convenience, we collect them here in this preparatory section.